gyamamo/effetune/README.md

 Want to build a desktop app?
 Check out our [Build Guide](BUILD.md).
 If Electron fails to start with a `missing symbol` error, run `npm run rebuild`.
 This command runs `electron-rebuild -w naudiodon,speaker` to compile the native modules for your Electron version.
+The application now prints the missing symbol name when the PortAudio binding fails to load.
-If the issue persists, remove `node_modules/naudiodon` and reinstall.
+If rebuilding does not help, remove `node_modules/naudiodon` and reinstall.
 When PortAudio cannot load, the app falls back to the `speaker` module.

 ## Links